onnx/models/ISSUE_TEMPLATE/bug_report.md

 Mention the relevant onnx models from the model zoo here.

 ### Describe the bug
-Please describe the problem with the model and the results you are seeing.
+Describe the problem with the model and the results you are seeing.

 ### Reproduction instructions
 What environment are you using?

-Please provide a code snippet to reproduce your errors.
+Provide a code snippet to reproduce your errors.

 ### Notes
 Any additional information